Master of Public Health (MPH) &

-Dual-degree options allow students to apply coursework from other degree programs to the 45-credit Thomas Jefferson University Master's of Public Health (MPH) program.
-In most instances, dual-degree students are eligible to transfer 9-12 credits, thereby reducing the number of credits and courses required to complete the Thomas Jefferson University MPH degree.
+Dual-degree options allow students to apply course work from other degree programs to the 45-credit Jefferson MPH program.
+In most instances, dual degree students are eligible to transfer 9-12 credits, thereby reducing the number of credits and courses required to complete the Jefferson MPH degree.

 SKMC students complete coursework for the MPH between their 3rd and 4th years of medical education.

-- The number of medical education credits (9 – 15) transferable into the 45-credit MPH program depends on electives taken by the medical student and whether or not the student participated in the College Within a College (CwiC) co-curricular program.
+- The number of medical education credits (9 – 15) transferable into the 45-credit MPH program depends on electives taken by the medical student and whether or not the student participated in the College Within a College (CWiC) co-curricular program.

 - The Joseph Gonnella Scholarship, covering at least half of MPH tuition and fees, is available to eligible SKMC students.

-Physicians with the MPH degree assume leadership positions in state and local public health departments and health centers, health insurance companies, non-governmental health organizations and international program management.
+Physicians with the MPH degree assume leadership positions in state and local public health departments and health centers, health insurance companies, non-governmental health organizations, and international program management.
 The degree enhances academic positions with a research or clinical focus and complements clinical practice with underserved populations.

-For more information, contact the MPH Program Director at 215-955-7312.
+For more information, contact the MPH Program Director at (215) 955-7312.

-DO/MPH with the Philadelphia College of Osteopathic Medicine (PCOM)
+Philadelphia College of Osteopathic Medicine

 The DO/MPH recognizes the historical synergy between osteopathic medicine and public health.
 In addition to preparing osteopathic physicians for leadership positions in state and local public health departments and health centers, the degree enhances primary clinical practice with underserved populations.

-- PCOM students can receive up to twelve (12) elective transfer credits toward the 45-credit MPH degree for coursework taken as part of the DO degree program.
-DO students can complete MPH coursework between their third and fourth years of medical education or within five years of completion of the DO degree.
+PCOM students can receive up to twelve (12) elective transfer credits toward the 45-credit MPH degree for coursework taken as part of the DO degree program.
+DO students can complete MPH coursework between their third year and fourth years of medical education or within five years of completion of the DO degree.

-- For more information, contact the MPH Program Director at 215-955-7312 or PCOM at 215-871-6780.
+For more information, contact the MPH Program Director at (215) 955-7312 or PCOM at (215) 871-6780.

-JD/MPH with the Family Health Law & Policy Institute at the Widener School of Law, Widener University
+Family Health Law & Policy Institute at the

 Admission to the JD and MPH programs is determined independently.
 Students must meet the admissions requirements for each school, including GRE for the MPH program and LSAT for the JD program.
 Students complete two years of their legal education at Widener before beginning the MPH program.

-- Students completing Widener’s JD degree may apply 9 JD credits toward the 45-credit MPH degree, and students completing the MPH degree may apply 9 MPH credits toward the Widener JD degree.
+Students completing Widener’s JD degree may apply 9 JD credits toward the 45-credit MPH degree, and students completing the MPH degree may apply 9 MPH credits toward the Widener JD degree.

-- For more information, contact the MPH Program Director at 215-955-7312 or Admissions at Widener Law at 302-477-2703.
+For more information, contact the MPH Program Director at (215) 955-7312 or Admissions at Widener Law (302) 477-2703.

-PharmD/MPH with the Jefferson School of Pharmacy (JSP)
+Jefferson College of Pharmacy

 The PharmD/MPH recognizes the growing synergy between pharmacy services and public health services and reflects the growing interest among professionals to seek graduate credentials in multiple disciplines.

-- For more information, contact the MPH Program Director at 215-955-7312 or JSP at 215-503-9087.
+For more information, contact the MPH Program Director at (215) 955-7312 or JCP at (215) 503-9087.

 - GSSWSR students may transfer up to 12 MSS credits to the MPH program.
 MPH students may transfer up to 3 courses (9 credits) into the GSSWSR program.

-- GSSWSR students can complete the dual degree in three years of full-time study, completing MSS coursework in the first and third years and MPH work in the second year.
-The MPH capstone project is completed during the third year.
+- GSSWSR students can complete the dual degree in three years of full-time study, completing MSS course work in the first and third years and MPH work in the second year.
+The MPH Capstone Project is completed during the third year.

-- For more information, contact the MPH Program Director at 215-955-7312 or GSSWSR at 610-520-2612.
+For more information, contact the MPH Program Director at (215) 955-7312 or GWSSWSR at (610) 520-2612.